kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy_activists_investigators.md

 can audit it to make sure there are no weaknesses or back doors.
 VeraCrypt creates encrypted folders of any size you want, and you can send sensitive content over the internet via VeraCrypt provided both parties know the passcode.
 (This is similar to sending someone a password protected zip-file).
-VeraCrypt also offers a feature to create a hidden volume, which is good in situations where you're forced to reveal your passcode under duress.
-You could reveal the encrypted archive that contains “normal” information without revealing the hidden archive - [https://veracrypt.codeplex.com/wikipage?title=Hidden%20Volume](https://veracrypt.codeplex.com/wikipage?title=Hidden%20Volume)
+VeraCrypt also offers a feature to create a [hidden volume](https://veracrypt.codeplex.com/wikipage?title=Hidden%20Volume), which is good in situations where you're forced to reveal your passcode under duress.
+You could reveal the encrypted archive that contains “normal” information without revealing the hidden archive.

 ## Mobile Security
 ### Communications